Possible New Modalities for the Navy Physical Readiness Test

 Physical fitness testing, health of military personnel, military medicine

 Whitehead, Paul N.; Schilling, Brian K.; Peterson, David D.; and Weiss, Lawrence W., "Possible New Modalities for the Navy Physical Readiness Test" (2012).
-Kinesiology and Allied Health Faculty Publications.
+Allied Health Faculty Publications.
 52.